Clonk: Extensions

 The expandability of the games is a core gameplay aspect and feature of the Clonk series.
-Several extensions were made over the years and offered for the registered users of the game.
+Several extensions were made over the years.
 There are medieval (Knights), futuristic (Hazard), fantasy and "Cowboys and Indians" (Western) themed packs available.
-An elaborated scenario extension is Far worlds which features the deep sea, jungle and Arctic.
-The Western object pack was originally created for a design contest, but has been developed into an official extension.
+Far worlds features the deep sea, jungle and Arctic.
+The Western is also an official extension.

 Community made extensions

-Additionally, many unofficial extensions have been created by players.
-One example is the modern military-combat extension called "Codename: Modern Combat", which includes various weapons, vehicles, and scenarios in a modern-combat setting.

-Since the release of Clonk Planet, players may start a development of their own extension by using the integrated developer mode.
-It is possible to add new objects (such as Clonks, weapons, buildings, etc.), scenarios or complete packs such as the official Extensions.
-Many players have used these options and created extension packs, which can be downloaded from the fan sites.

-The Comprehensive Clonk Archive Network (CCAN) is one of central hubs for the Clonk community to share self-made extensions for the game.
+The Comprehensive Clonk Archive Network (CCAN) a hub for the Clonk community to share self-made extensions for the game.
 Extensions for older (freeware) versions of Clonk can be downloaded there.

-History
+Development

 Between 1994 and 1996 RedWolf Design, with the German lead developer Matthes Bender, created four Clonk games for the MS-DOS/PC platform.
-The games of the series were released and commercialized as Shareware.

 In 1999 RedWolf released their first Windows Clonk game, Clonk 4 (in retail release under the name Clonk World).

-Starting from 2001, RedWolf Design stopped development of the 2D engine based Clonk Planet and started developing Clonk Extreme with the Torque Game Engine.
-"Clonk Extreme" - short "ClonkX" - was supposed to transform the game principle of Clonk into a 3D-game.
-It is also the first game title that doesn't support the digging mechanic.
-On the development end of Clonk Planet, the source code of its 2D engine was released, which attracted a team of players who developed Clonk Planet: Golden Wipf Edition - short GWE.
-Within this fan-project, several sorely missed features have been implemented, such as more editability and modern 32-bit color graphics.